omjaisatya/Ace-Your-Interview/questions/technical/programming_languages/java/java.md

 **Answer:**
 - **Abstract Class:** It can have both abstract and concrete methods.
 It can have state (fields) and constructors.
 A class can extend only one abstract class.
 - **Interface:** It can only have abstract methods (until Java 8, which introduced default and static methods).
 It cannot have state (fields).
 A class can implement multiple interfaces.

+## 61. What is the difference between `HashSet` and `TreeSet` in Java?
+**Answer:**
+- **HashSet:** It is an implementation of the `Set` interface that uses a hash table for storage.
+It does not guarantee any order of elements and allows `null` values.
+- **TreeSet:** It is an implementation of the `NavigableSet` interface that uses a red-black tree.
+It stores elements in a sorted order and does not allow `null` values.

+## 62. What is an exception in Java?
+**Answer:** An exception in Java is an event that disrupts the normal flow of the program.
+It is an object that represents an error or an unexpected condition that occurs during the execution of a program.
+Exceptions can be caught and handled using try-catch blocks to maintain the program's normal flow.

+## 63. What is the difference between `throw` and `throws` in Java?
+**Answer:**
+- **throw:** It is used to explicitly throw an exception in the code.
+It is followed by an instance of the `Throwable` class.
+- **throws:** It is used in the method signature to declare that a method can throw exceptions.
+It is followed by a list of exception types that the method can throw.

+## 64. What is the `try-with-resources` statement in Java?
+**Answer:** The `try-with-resources` statement is a feature introduced in Java 7 that allows you to declare resources that are automatically closed at the end of the statement.
+It ensures that each resource is closed at the end of the statement, eliminating the need for explicit `finally` blocks.
+Resources must implement the `AutoCloseable` interface.

+## 65. What is the `static` keyword in Java?
+**Answer:** The `static` keyword is used to indicate that a member belongs to the class rather than an instance of the class.
+It can be applied to variables, methods, blocks, and nested classes.
+Static members can be accessed without creating an instance of the class.

+## 66. What is the `final` keyword in Java?
+**Answer:** The `final` keyword is used to define constants, prevent method overriding, and prevent inheritance.
+It can be applied to variables, methods, and classes.
+- **final variable:** Its value cannot be changed once initialized.
+- **final method:** It cannot be overridden by subclasses.
+- **final class:** It cannot be subclassed.

+## 67. What is the purpose of the `transient` keyword in Java?
+**Answer:** The `transient` keyword in Java is used to indicate that a field should not be serialized.
+When an object is serialized, transient fields are ignored and not included in the serialized representation.
+It is useful for fields that should not be persisted, such as temporary data or sensitive information.

+## 68. What is the `volatile` keyword in Java?
+**Answer:** The `volatile` keyword in Java is used to indicate that a variable's value will be modified by different threads.
+It ensures that the value of the volatile variable is always read from the main memory, and not from the thread's local cache, ensuring visibility of changes across threads.

+## 69. What is the `finalize()` method in Java?
+**Answer:** The `finalize()` method is a method of the `Object` class that is called by the garbage collector before an object is removed from memory.
+It provides an opportunity to clean up resources or perform other cleanup operations.
+However, it is not recommended to rely on `finalize()` for resource management, as it is unpredictable and can lead to performance issues.

+## 70. What is the difference between `ArrayList` and `LinkedList` in Java?
+**Answer:**
+- **ArrayList:** It is a resizable array implementation of the `List` interface.
+It provides fast random access to elements but slow insertion and deletion operations as it requires shifting elements.
+- **LinkedList:** It is a doubly linked list implementation of the `List` interface.
+It provides fast insertion and deletion operations but slower random access to elements as it requires traversal of the list.

+## 71. What is the `Comparator` interface in Java?
+**Answer:** The `Comparator` interface is used to define a custom comparison logic for sorting objects.
+It has a single method `compare()` that compares two objects and returns an integer indicating their relative order.
+It can be used to sort collections of objects with custom criteria.

+## 72. What is the difference between `abstract class` and `interface` in Java?
+**Answer:**
+- **Abstract Class:** It can have both abstract and concrete methods.
+It can have state (fields) and constructors.
+A class can extend only one abstract class.
+- **Interface:** It can only have abstract methods (until Java 8, which introduced default and static methods).
+It cannot have state (fields).
+A class can implement multiple interfaces.

+## 73. What is method overloading in Java?
+**Answer:** Method overloading is a feature in Java that allows you to define multiple methods with the same name but different parameters (different type, number, or both).
+It is a form of compile-time polymorphism that allows methods to be differentiated based on their signature.

+## 74. What is method overriding in Java?
+**Answer:** Method overriding is a feature in Java that allows a subclass to provide a specific implementation of a method that is already defined in its superclass.
+The overridden method must have the same name, return type, and parameters as the method in the superclass.
+It is a form of runtime polymorphism.

+## 75. What is the `super` keyword in Java?
+**Answer:** The `super` keyword in Java is used to refer to the immediate parent class object.
+It can be used to access parent class methods, constructors, and variables.
+It is commonly used in the following scenarios:
+- To call the parent class constructor.
+- To access the parent class variables.
+- To access the parent class methods.

+## 76. What is the purpose of the `default` keyword in interfaces?
+**Answer:** The `default` keyword, introduced in Java 8, allows you to define default methods in interfaces.
+Default methods are methods with a body that can be overridden by implementing classes.
+They provide a way to add new methods to interfaces without breaking existing implementations.

+## 77. What is the `Optional` class in Java?
+**Answer:** The `Optional` class, introduced in Java 8, is a container object used to represent the presence or absence of a value.
+It helps in avoiding null checks and NullPointerExceptions by providing methods to deal with optional values in a functional style.

+## 78. What is the `Stream` API in Java?
+**Answer:** The `Stream` API, introduced in Java 8, provides a functional programming approach to process sequences of elements.
+It allows operations such as filtering, mapping, and reducing collections of data in a declarative manner.
+Streams enable efficient and expressive data processing.

+## 79. What are functional interfaces in Java?
+**Answer:** Functional interfaces are interfaces with a single abstract method, used as the basis for lambda expressions and method references.
+Examples include `Runnable`, `Callable`, `Comparator`, and the interfaces in the `java.util.function` package.

+## 80. What is method reference in Java?
+**Answer:** Method reference is a shorthand notation of a lambda expression to call a method.
+It uses the `::` operator and can refer to static methods, instance methods, or constructors.

+## 81. What is the CompletableFuture class in Java?
+**Answer:** `CompletableFuture` is a class in the `java.util.concurrent` package that represents a future result of an asynchronous computation.
+It provides a comprehensive API for asynchronous programming, allowing the composition of multiple tasks and handling their results.

+## 82. What is a lambda expression in Java?
+**Answer:** Lambda expressions are a feature introduced in Java 8 that allows you to write concise code for functional interfaces (interfaces with a single abstract method).
+They provide a clear and concise way to represent one method interface using an expression.
+Lambda expressions are used primarily to define the inline implementation of a functional interface.

+## 83. What is the difference between `Runnable` and `Callable` in Java?
+**Answer:**
+- **Runnable:** It is an interface representing a task that can be executed by a thread.
+It has a single `run()` method that does not return any result and cannot throw checked exceptions.
+- **Callable:** It is an interface introduced in Java 5 that represents a task that can be executed by a thread.
+It has a single `call()` method that returns a result and can throw checked exceptions.

+## 84. What is the difference between `wait()` and `sleep()` in Java?
+**Answer:**
+- **wait():** It is a method of the `Object` class that causes the current thread to wait until another thread invokes the `notify()` or `notifyAll()` method on the same object.
+It releases the lock on the object.
+- **sleep():** It is a method of the `Thread` class that causes the current thread to sleep for a specified number of milliseconds.
+It does not release the lock on the object.

+## 85. What is a thread pool in Java?
+**Answer:** A thread pool is a group of pre-instantiated reusable threads that are available for performing tasks.
+Using a thread pool helps in reducing the overhead of creating and destroying threads for each task.
+The `java.util.concurrent` package provides the `Executor` framework for managing thread pools.